-A site plan must have at least the following information to be accepted: a)Lot size and the dimensions of the property and location/ dimensions of all existing buildings, wells, and septic systems.
+A site plan must have at least the following information to be accepted:

-c)Location of drainage swales
+- a)Lot size and the dimensions of the property and location/ dimensions of all existing buildings, wells, and septic systems. - b)Location/ dimensions of the proposed deck, including setbacks from the property lines. - c)Location of drainage swales